Tips for Tackling Snow and Ice On The Roads

 Follow our tips and discover how you can negotiate wintry road surfaces with confidence.

-1 Prepare Well For Your Journey
+1 Prepare Well For Your Journey on the road

 Before you set off clear any snow and ice from all your vehicle windows.
 Use an ice-scraper or de-icer to do this.
 Never use boiling water as this could result in cracks in the windows.
 Check that your lights and wipers are working properly and that there is plenty of screen wash in the reservoir under the bonnet.
 Your tyres should be properly inflated and showing a legal tread depth (1.6mm minimum).
 Carry a blanket, shovel and if necessary a thermos flask with a hot drink for if you get stuck in a long traffic jam.
 Make sure your mobile phone is fully charged in case you need to make an emergency call.